dutchpsycho/ABSENT/README.md

 - **Syscall Redirection Detection**
   - Compares syscall stubs against kernel expectations to spot redirections or modifications (Hooks on ``syscall``).

+- **Privately mapped syscalls detection**
+  - Scans for common syscall prologues within private memory to identify any stub-based type system.

+- **Dupe module check**
+  - Reads PEB->LDR to check if ``ntdll.dll`` has been shadow loaded or loaded multiple times.

 ## Installation